Short on Cash? Here's Some Advice For Families Stretching Their Budgets

 These are highly unusual times, and family budgeting recommendations are also unconventional.

-Kathy Hauer, a financial planner based in Aiken, S.C., says she's telling people to do things she's never recommended before: "Defer as many payments as possible and and worry about it later."
+Kathy Hauer, a financial planner based in Aiken, S.C., says she's telling people to do things she has never recommended before: "Defer as many payments as possible and and worry about it later."

 But, she says, don't just ignore all the bills.
-Make sure to call all the companies and ask for forbearance — either a delayed payment, or a new payment plan.
+Make sure to call all the companies and ask for forbearance — either a delayed payment or a new payment plan.

-This is an especially hard time for lower-income families, who don't have a lot of wiggle room in their budgets, Hauer says.
+This is an especially hard time for lower-income families who don't have a lot of wiggle room in their budgets, Hauer says.
 They may not be able to borrow money from other family members.
 If they have bad credit, they can't qualify for personal loans from banks.
-Many also don't have credit cards, or are close to maxing those out.
+Many also don't have credit cards or are close to maxing those out.

 Normally, personal finance experts tell people to avoid credit cards — and their high interest rates — like the plague.